krypted/brutalkeychain/README.md

 # brutalkeychain
 Recover lost keychain passwords using a simple swift script (so can run natively on Mac or compile and be used in other tools).

+## V2
+Download the compiled binary or the Xcode Project (e.g. to tweak the logic).
+The binary has the -l (integer of length), -n (name of keychain), and -p (patterns like "tes 123") options as follows:

+`./BruteforceKeychain -l 8 -n login.keychain-db`

+The above would test a locked login keychain for all possible 8 character combinations.

-## Use
+## V1
-This script is really written to just be run in xcode.
+The first version of this script is really written to just be run in xcode.

 `Enter name or path of the keychain to crack:`
 `>>> `